 7. Head Up To The Horafia District

-When you get off the ferry in Kastellorizo, you’ll see some wide, whitewashed steps.
+When you get off the ferry in Meis, you’ll see some wide, whitewashed steps.

 Head off up there and you will come to ‘suburban Kastellorizo.’

-A small village square, Panagia Square, has the character-filled taverna, Mediterraneo.
+A small village square, Panagia Square, has the character-filled taverna, Ta Platania.

 We always come up here for a drink, sharing our space with the odd local chap enjoying a beer.

 No pretence here.
-If you want traditional Greek taverna, this is your place.
+If you want a traditional Greek taverna with home cooked food, this is your place.

 Kastellorizo Churches

-Just next to Mediterraneo is the derelict but beautiful church, Agios Georgos tou Horafiou.
+Just next to Ta Platania is the beautiful church, Agios Georgos tou Horafiou (Church of St. George)

 It’s possible to visit the church and services are held here too.